FAQ

 General

 AUDD is a multichain solution, meaning it is available on more than one blockchain.
-AUDD is currently natively deployed on Ethereum, Stellar and XRP Ledger.
+AUDD is is currently natively deployed on Ethereum, Stellar and XRP Ledger.
 It will be deployed across more blockchains on a case-by-case basis.

 Stability and Security